trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/Xero.md

 ## Categories

-Xero expense accounts and those marked "Show In Expense Claims" will be automatically imported into Expensify as Categories.
+Xero expense accounts and those marked "Show In Expense Claims" will be automatically imported into Ieatta as Categories.

 To manage these categories, follow these steps: